Japanese destroyer Isokaze (1939): Battle of Midway

+As the battle continued, Hiryū crippled Yorktown with a wave each of dive and torpedo bombers - enabling Yorktown to be finished off and the destroyer USS Hammann sunk by the Japanese submarine I-168 - but was in turn destroyed by dive bombers from Enterprise and similarly scuttled by escorting destroyers, before the heavy cruiser Mikuma was sunk by several waves of dive bombers from Enterprise and Hornet, ending the battle of Midway in a crippling allied victory that turned the tide of the war against Japan.

 On the 13th, Isokaze returned to Kure, then on the 22nd entered drydock for repairs, which lasted until July 2.
 Isokaze spent the rest of the month transiting between bases.
 On August 24, Isokaze joined the destroyers Kagerō, Kawakaze, Mutsuki, and Yayoi in bombarding Henderson Field.
 The next day, she escorted the troop convoy force during the battle of the Eastern Solomons, then saw a series of failed troop transport missions.
 After surviving an encounter with a B-17 bomber, Isokaze escorted a convoy to Rabaul, then on September 11 attempted a troop transport mission, but returned to Rabaul after her consort, the Yayoi, was sunk by B-17 bombers, before seeing several more successful troop transport mission, then in October engaged in patrol duty before escorting carriers at the battle of Santa Cruz on the 26th, then returned to Truk on the 30th.
-From November 2-7, Isokaze escorted damaged ships to Sasebo for repairs, before being drydocked herself until the 18th, then departed for Yokosuka for troop transport and training missions.
+From November 2 to 7, Isokaze escorted damaged ships to Sasebo for repairs, before being drydocked herself until the 18th, then departed for Yokosuka for troop transport and training missions.